بعد أن عبرت غرفة الجلوس

 Half American and half Egyptian by blood, Kareem James Abu-Zeid is an award-winning translator of poets and novelists from across the Arab world.
 His most recent book-length translations include Najwan Darwish's Nothing More to Lose (New York Review Books), Dunya Mikhail's The Iraqi Nights (New Directions), and Rabee Jaber's The Mehlis Report (New Directions).
 He has received a Lannan Foundation residency and a Fulbright research fellowship, among other honors, and received Poetry magazine's 2014 translation prize.
 He is currently writing a book entitled Lighting the Mind: A History of Psychedelic Literature from the Rig Veda to the Present Day, which is doubling as his PhD dissertation at UC Berkeley.
 He also works as a freelance translator of French and German texts, as well as a freelance editor of English texts.
 His own interests are moving increasingly in the direction of spirituality and the nature of consciousness: he practices various forms of Buddhist meditation, and spends several weeks each year on silent retreats.

-Nathalie Handal has lived in Europe, the United States, the Caribbean, Latin America and the Arab world.
-She is the author of numerous books, most recently Poet in Andalucía, which Alice Walker lauds as “poems of depth and weight and the sorrowing song of longing and resolve”; Love and Strange Horses, winner of the 2011 Gold Medal Independent Publisher Book Award, which the New York Times says is “a book that trembles with belonging (and longing)”; and the W.W.
-Norton landmark anthology Language for a New Century: Contemporary Poetry from the Middle East, Asia & Beyond.
-Her most recent plays have been produced at the John F. Kennedy Center for the Performing Arts, the Bush Theatre and Westminster Abbey, London.
-Her poetry, stories and literary travel articles have appeared in Vanity Fair, Guernica Magazine, the Guardian, the Nation, and other publications.
-Handal is a Lannan Foundation Fellow, winner of the Alejo Zuloaga Order in Literature 2011, and Honored Finalist for the Gift of Freedom Award, among other honors.
+Nathalie Handal was raised in Latin America, France and the Arab world, and educated in the United Kingdom and the United States.
+Her recent books include the flash collection The Republics, which Patricia Smith lauds as “one of the most inventive books by one of today’s most diverse writers”; The Invisible Star; Poet in Andalucía; and Love and Strange Horses, winner of the Gold Medal Independent Publisher Book Award, which The New York Times says is “a book that trembles with belonging (and longing).”
+She edited The Poetry of Arab Women: A Contemporary Anthology, winner of the PEN Oakland Josephine Miles Book Award, and named one of the top 10 Feminist Books by The Guardian; and co-editor of W.W.
+Norton’s Language for a New Century: Contemporary Poetry from the Middle East, Asia & Beyond, both Academy of American Poets bestsellers.
+Her plays have been produced at The John F. Kennedy Center for the Performing Arts, the Bush Theatre and Westminster Abbey.
+She is a Lannan Foundation Fellow, winner of the Alejo Zuloaga Order in Literature, Honored Finalist for the Gift of Freedom Award, among other honors, and a professor at Columbia University.

 This copy is for your personal, noncommercial use only.
 You can order presentation-ready copies for distribution by contacting us at firstname.lastname@example.org.